-The Licensing Advice Project at Westminster Citizens Advice is the only service of its kind in the country.
+The Licensing Advice Project at Westminster Citizens Advice, funded by Westminster City Council, is the only service of its kind in the country.
 During the Covid crisis it has had to switch to virtual hearings.
 Project Solicitor Richard Brown describes the challenges.

 The Westminster Licensing Project provides advice, assistance, information and representation to residents and businesses on their rights and responsibilities under relevant licensing legislation concerning bars, nightclubs, restaurants, pubs, betting shops and lap-dancing clubs.
 It helps residents to engage with these regimes and to exercise their rights as objectors to applications and/or to address problems with licensed premises. http://www.licensingadvice.org/

 The Project is funded by Westminster City Council.

 Richard Brown explains: “As with all of Citizens Advice services, this project has had to react to the challenging circumstances caused by the Covid-19 pandemic.
 Colleagues have embraced home working and committed to providing the full range of services to the same quality, even as social-distancing has limited interactions between staff and clients in the usual way.

 “One of the unusual things about the licensing project is the advocacy service we provide.
 In addition to assisting clients with responding to applications for new licences or extended hours, we also represent clients at the hearings when these applications are determined.